gcallah/BookReviews/gray.md

 put it, "Hobbes is not an absolutist precisely because he is an authoritarian..."
 In other words, Hobbes's state existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
-But its area of authority did not include stopping them from smoking, or encouraging them to save prudently for retirement, or making them more understanding of homosexuals, or prompting them to read elevating literature or better appreciate art.
+But its area of authority did not include stopping them from smoking, or encouraging them to save prudently for retirement, or making them approving of homosexuality, or prompting them to read elevating literature or better appreciate art.

 While Gray appreciates Hobbes, he is discerning in his appreciation, for instance, pointing out: